livepeer/go-livepeer/doc/database.md

 Column | Type | Description
 ---|---|---
-createdAt | DATETIME DEFAULT CURRENT_TIMESTAMP | Time this row was inserted sender | STRING | Address of the broadcaster that sent the winning ticket. recipient | STRING | Address of the orchestrator that payments will be credited to. faceValue | BLOB | Face value of the ticket, in wei Unique nonce sent by the broadcaster. winProb | BLOB | The ticket's winning probability in the range of 0 through 2^256-1. senderNonce | INTEGER | Nonce incorporated by the broadcaster with each ticket. recipientRand | BLOB | Value used by the orchestrator when constructing the initial ticket parameters. recipientRandHash | STRING | Hash of the recipient rand, keccak256(recipientRand)., sig | BLOB PRIMARY KEY | The broadcaster's signature over the ticket parameters., creationRound | int64 | The round in which the ticket was created., creationRoundBlockHash | STRING | The block hash of the block the ticket creation round was initialised. paramsExpirationBlock | int64 | The block height at which the current recipientRand expires, redeemedAt | DATETIME | Time the ticket was redeemed on-chain. txHash | STRING | Transaction hash of the winning ticket redemption on-chain.
+createdAt | DATETIME DEFAULT CURRENT_TIMESTAMP | Time this row was inserted. sender | STRING | Address of the broadcaster that sent the winning ticket. recipient | STRING | Address of the orchestrator that payments will be credited to. faceValue | BLOB | Face value of the ticket, in wei. winProb | BLOB | The ticket's winning probability in the range of 0 through 2^256-1. senderNonce | INTEGER | Nonce incorporated by the broadcaster with each ticket. recipientRand | BLOB | Value used by the orchestrator when constructing the initial ticket parameters. recipientRandHash | STRING | Hash of the recipient rand, keccak256(recipientRand). sig | BLOB PRIMARY KEY | The broadcaster's signature over the ticket parameters. creationRound | int64 | The round in which the ticket was created. creationRoundBlockHash | STRING | The block hash of the block the ticket creation round was initialised. paramsExpirationBlock | int64 | The block height at which the current recipientRand expires. redeemedAt | DATETIME | Time the ticket was redeemed on-chain. txHash | STRING | Transaction hash of the winning ticket redemption on-chain.